0xsequence/sequence-unity/README.md

 chaintest.out and will also be printed to the terminal.
 If you need to end the test suite early, use `Control+C` and `make stop`.

+### Troubleshooting
+Do you have tests that are failing that you don't think should be or were previously passing and you haven't changed anything?
+Here are a few things to try:
+1. If you are or were using a debugger, disconnect the debugger from Unity and then reconnect
+2. Restart the test chain `Control+C` and `make start-testchain`
+3. Restart Unity
+* Also note that since tests on the testchain are being run sequentially, if a prior test fails, it may not have unwound properly and may leave the next test in an unexpected state - causing it to fail.

+## Component Overview
+The SDK is broken into a number of components with different responsibilities.
+This section will give an overview of some of the most important components for users and their intended purposes.

+### Client
+IEthClient provides an interface for clients.
+Clients handle the connection to blockchain networks, making various RPC requests.
+Any time you wish to query the blockchain or submit a transaction, you will need a client.

+### Wallet
+EthWallet implements a standard EOA wallet.
+A wallet keeps track of its own private/public key pair and address and is responsible for providing its private key to the signer when signing transactions.

+### Transaction
+A transaction, as implemented in EthTransaction, contains all the data and parameters for an EVM transaction.
+The object is used for initiating its RLP encoding (transactions must be signed and RLP encoded when submitted).

+### Contract
+A contract is responsible for creating transactions (for method calls) and messages (for queries) agaisnt it.
+These transactions are later signed by the wallet + signer and submitted (along with query messages) using a client.

 ## Architecture Decision Records

 Please add any ADRs below.
 In the future, it may be worthwhile to move these into